 Kneading phyllo dough

 - In a large mixing bowl combine flour, salt, and oil.
 Start working the flour into dough by adding a little bit of water at a time, and kneading the ingredients.
 Keep adding water slowly while you fold, press, knead, push and punch the mixture (just as if you were making bread or pizza) for about 2-3 minutes.
 It’s best if the dough is a little wetter to the touch (stickier), at first.
+This is achieved by adding more water into the flour at first.
+(Avoid making a dough ball, and then adding more water to soften it.)
 Once you form a cohesive, messy, wetter, dough ball with your ingredients, wash and dry your hands.

-- Now continue to knead the dough ball vigorously, with all your strength, for an additional 8-10 minutes.
+- Now continue to knead the dough ball vigorously, with all your strength, for an additional 8-10 minutes, even 15 minutes if you can.
 (Time it if you must!)
 You can knead it in the bowl, or on a working space dusted with flour.
 As you work it, the dough will firm up but stay smoother overall.
 If it’s too sticky, dust small amounts of flour back in as you knead, until you reach the right consistency.

 - The ease of the remaining process depends on how well you do this first part.
 Well kneaded dough ball will be smooth, elastic, and have the consistency of an earlobe.